Rosemary Siemens: Vatican Performances

 Siemens was the first solo instrumentalist to perform at the Sistine Chapel at the Vatican since its first mass in 1483.
 Siemens's performance at the Sistine Chapel took place on February 19, 2014, for an event entitled Spiritual Elevation as part of the Fondazione Pro Musica e Arte Sacra where she was a guest soloist alongside vocalist Mary Zilba and harpist Mark Edward Spencer.
 Siemens, Zilba, and Spencer performed a medley that included hymns "Amazing Grace" and "Be Thou My Vision".
 The performance took place in concert with the Continuo Arts Symphonic Chorus, led by conductor Candace Wicke.
 Siemens also joined the Continuo Arts Symphonic Chorus for a Requiem entitled "Requiem For My Mother", composed by Stephen Edwards.
 On February 20, 2014, Siemens accompanied the Continuo Arts Symphonic Chorus for a performance at St. Peter's Basilica for evening mass.
 Previously, on November 21, 2008, she performed with the Continuo Arts Symphonic Chorus at St. Peter's Basilica for evening mass.
 She also joined the City of Prague Philharmonic Orchestra for a concert at Sant'Ignazio, Rome on November 22, 2008.

 On November 19, 2016, Siemens performed a piece she co-composed with Roy Tan entitled "The Courtial Concerto" for Dr. Hans-Albert Courtial.
 Siemens and pianist Roy Tan performed at Santa Maria sopra Minerva for the Fondazione Pro Musica e Arte Sacra, an event Courtial founded that's known as "the biggest sacred music festival in the world".
 On November 20, 2020, Siemens and Tan performed again for Hans-Albert Courtial in a private reception at The Vatican held at Residenza San Paolo VI.
 Siemens performed for a mass at St. Peter's Basilica on November 17, 2016, with the Continuo Arts Symphonic Chorus, directed by Candace Wicke.

 In the fall of 2019, Siemens returned for a fourth time to perform at the Vatican with her husband Eli Bennett and their duo SaxAndViolin on November 9, 2019.
 Together, they performed for a private event called the Rome Summit that brought together Christian leaders from around the world, hosted in Vatican City.
 At the event, Siemens also lectured about the importance of hymns and her experience of performing at the Sistine Chapel.

+In July, 2023, Siemens returned to Italy for an 8-day concert tour with the Continuo Arts Foundation Symphonic Chorus, directed by Candace Wicke.
+Siemens performed concerts at The Duomo in Milan on July 13, 2023, The Santa Trinita in Florence on July 15, 2023, a private concert at the Doria Pamphilj Gallery in Rome on July 17, 2023, and a mass at St. Peter's Basilica on July 18, 2023.